tsoumarios/SMTP_Implementation/README.md

 4. Start the SMTP command sequence

-This implementation supports Mailbox functionality.
+This implementation supports Mailbox functionality only for recipients.
 To access this, type "mailbox".
 User should be logged in to the system to receive the mailbox.

 # Explanation of the program